Chris4472/URLShortener/README.md

 # URLShortener
  Small project to create a URL shortener

 The project can be hosted using WAMP locally.
-The following MySQL script must be run to create the database and table.
+The following MySQL script must be run to create the database and table, this can be done using MySQL Workbench.

 CREATE DATABASE url_shorterner;